 But some things are eternal -- to wit, here we have a parallel to my long-running textmode art series, a specialised subset of fan art made celebrating video games, now in C64's hirez mode.
 This particular post explores a weird subset -- celebrations on the C64 of great games that never actually washed up on that august machine.
 Pros -- you could keep playing on the PC next to it on the desk while drawing to maintain a constant reference.
 They're displayed in chronological sequence of the release date for the subject game.
 (I'm sorry for dropping the artist credits -- I didn't take good notes when I first hoovered the files up, though you should be able to trace them down through the original filenames, which I have built on and extended somewhat.
 Poor form, mea culpa.)

-This is a somewhat vestigial take on the box artwork to Westwood's Eye of the Beholder 1 from 1990, which you can see for yourself to compare and contrast.
+This is a somewhat vestigial take on the box artwork to Westwood's Eye of the Beholder 1 from 1990 (update: hm, also apparently fragmentarily C64tified over here), which you can see for yourself to compare and contrast.